sg-gs/lessons/ia-coding/testing.md

     // TODO: add calculation of the current day and sum of all the usages }
 ```

-Code the rest of the test cases using Jest & Sinon.
-Try to provide a 100% branch coverage.
+Code the rest of the test cases using Jest & Sinon:
+- Try to provide a 100% branch coverage.
+- Use high level language on the legends of each test: we want to know what is being tested, not how.
+- Be as brief as possible as long as you keep the requirements aforementioned above.
+- Use TypeScript, follow the best practises of that language.